Scalable projected entangled-pair state representation of random quantum circuit states: Introduction

-Though complexity-theoretic proofs and arguments exist for an asymptotic quantum speedup for RQC sampling~\cite{Hangleiter2023}, the precise border of quantum advantage---in terms of the system size and the operation fidelity---has been elusive.
-It is highlighted in a recent debate on Google LLC's ``quantum supremacy'' claim in 2019~\cite{Arute2019short}, where the Google team performed RQC sampling with the Sycamore processor which consists of $n = 53$ superconducting qubits on a two-dimensional lattice.
+Despite complexity-theoretic proofs and arguments for an asymptotic quantum speedup for RQC sampling~\cite{Hangleiter2023}, the precise border of quantum advantage---in terms of the system size and operation fidelity---has been elusive.
+It is highlighted in a recent debate on Google LLC's ``quantum supremacy'' claim in 2019~\cite{Arute2019short}, where the Google team performed RQC sampling with the Sycamore processor, that consists of $n = 53$ superconducting qubits on a two-dimensional (2D) lattice.
 Assuming that the linear cross-entropy benchmark (XEB), evaluated via bitstring sampling, is a proxy for fidelity, they estimated the fidelity $\mc{F} \simeq 0.2\%$ of the RQC output state for circuit depth $\mc{D} = 20$.
-They further argued that classical algorithms cannot simulate the circuit with the same fidelity, even using a state-of-the-art supercomputer for 10{,}000 years.
+They further argued that classical algorithms cannot achieve the fidelity of a similar level, even using a state-of-the-art supercomputer for 10 000 years.

 However, after a few years, this claim has been refuted by several studies using tensor networks.
 In one approach~\cite{Pan2020,Pan2022,Pan2024,Gray2021,Zhao2024}, the sampling problem is recast as a contraction of a $(2+1)$-dimensional tensor network, where the two spatial dimensions encode the qubit layout, and the third dimension runs along the circuit depth.
-Using large-scale parallelization, Pan, Chen, and Zhang~\cite{Pan2022a} demonstrated that the Sycamore experiment could be reproduced in 15 hours on a cluster of 512 GPUs, while Liu \textit{et al.}~\cite{Liu2021} further reduced this time to 304 seconds on a supercomputer with 107,520 nodes (41,932,800 CPE cores).
+Using large-scale parallelization, Pan \textit{et al.}~\cite{Pan2022a} demonstrated that the Sycamore experiment could be reproduced in 15 h on a cluster of 512 GPUs, while Liu \textit{et al.}~\cite{Liu2021} further reduced this time to 304 s on a supercomputer with 107 520 nodes (41 932 800 CPE cores).